Managing University Capital Equipment

 REASON FOR POLICY

-- Ensure that equipment assets are retained by the University.
+- capital equipment assets are properly acquired and retained by the University;

-- University financial reports are accurate, both in statement of asset values and their depreciation.
+- University financial reports are accurate related to asset values, depreciation and categorization.

 Asset values are reported on the University financial statements, subject to external examinations and provide the means of allocating costs to accounting periods which are used to establish the University's F & A rate.
-This policy establishes various requirements to help assure the accuracy of asset values, equipment duties are segregated, off-campus use is restricted, and ongoing verification is made.
+This policy establishes various requirements to help ensure the accuracy of asset values; that equipment duties are segregated; off-campus use is restricted; and ongoing verification is made.

-- Federal Reporting and Compliance for Capital Equipment
+- Capital Equipment Administration: Federal Reporting and Compliance

 - BA 1393, GS92343: Capital Equipment Asset Disposal Form (PDF)